 Sarah Leavesley is a prize-winning photographer who also dabbles with ink, paint, collage and film.
 She was The High Window journal’s Resident Artist 2019 and more of her photography/artwork can also be found here.

-Michelle Matheson lives in Auckland with her husband, daughter and two very naughty cats.
-She primarily writes flash fiction and has been long-listed for Bath Flash Fiction, Flash500, Reflex Flash Fiction and Retreat West amongst others.
+Michelle Matheson lives in Auckland, NZ with her husband, daughter and two very naughty cats.
+She primarily writes flash fiction and has been long-listed for Bath Flash Fiction.
+Long-listings or short-listings include Flash500, Reflex Flash Fiction and Retreat West amongst others.
 Her publications include Headland, Flash Frontier, The Cabinet of Heed and Ellipsiszine.
-Michelle is currently attempting to write her first novel.
+Michelle tweets at @Mathesomichelle

 Bruce Meyer is author or editor of 64 books of poetry, short fiction, flash fiction, and non-fiction.
 He was winner of the 2019 Anton Chekhov Prize for Fiction (UK).
 He lives in Barrie, Ontario, Canada.